rajannpatel/landscape-docs/en/landscape-install-manual.md

 # Manual Installation

-This is the baseline deployment recommendation we have for the OPL product when Juju is not used.
+This is the baseline deployment recommendation we have for Landscape Server when Juju is not used.
 At a minimum, we have two machines:

  * **database server**, running Ubuntu 18.04 LTS ("bionic"), with PostgreSQL 10.
  * **application server**, running the same version of Ubuntu as the Database server, hosting the Landscape services